 Regardless, many American funds are investing in the private rental sector (PRS) and it continues to be a multi-million-pound industry.
 Capital from north America accounts for almost half (GBP15.8 billion) of the total amount targeting the UK’s PRS sector.
 If large funds are still seeing opportunities in the UK property market, there is hope for the individual as well.
 If you are looking at investing in the UK property market on a larger scale, you can participate in a joint venture on UK property development opportunities.

 Alternatively, we source buy to let opportunities in areas where we predict there to be high capital growth and good rental yield prospects.
 To bypass some of the government measures recently introduced, you should buy property in a limited company name.
-Investing in UK buy-to-let property through a company would mean you would still be able to claim the interest expense of your mortgage payments.
+Investing in buy-to-let property in the UK through a company would mean you would still be able to claim the interest expense of your mortgage payments.
 To find out more about financing your investment, read our buy to let mortgage guide.

 *The long-term fundamentals of the UK residential property market are strong.
 If you would like to discuss the current market trends and discuss our buy to let properties for sale with an informed property consultant, please do arrange a strategy meeting and we will be glad to to assist you.

 Start your property journey...